keunwoo/infosec-study-guide/README.md

 progress.
 Nevertheless it's worth putting this out there, in whatever rough state, and iterating it.

+This guide is geared towards generalist software developers who want to become clueful enough about information security to do their job well.
+There are probably better resources for people who want to become professional infosec specialists.

 ## a course of self-study